Definitions of terms used

 Co-sleeping and Bed-sharing

-When discussing parent-infant sleep location it is important to clarify terminology and definitions, as the terms ‘co-sleeping’ and bed-sharing’ are often used interchangeably by the public, by practitioners and sometimes in the research literature.
+The terms ‘co-sleeping‘ and ‘bed-sharing‘ are often used interchangeably by the public, by practitioners and sometimes in the research literature.
 They each have quite specific meanings, however:

 Among the anthropological and epidemiological research literature (which includes the majority of SIDS-risk case-control studies and parent-infant sleep studies) the term ‘bed-sharing‘ is used to mean ‘adults and infants sharing the same surface for sleep’.
 In some studies sofa-sharing and other same-surface sleeping arrangements are subsumed into bed-sharing.
 Technically bed-sharing means sleeping for at least some of the night in the same bed as a parent or parents.

-Among researchers, ‘co-sleeping’ is used to mean parents and infants sleeping in close proximity, but not necessarily on the same surface.
-Room-sharing with the infant’s cot beside or near the bed and parents and infants sleeping on adjacent mattresses could be included in co-sleeping.
+Among researchers, ‘co-sleeping‘ is used to mean parents and infants sleeping in close proximity, but not necessarily in a bed, and not always on the same surface.
+Room-sharing with the infant’s cot beside or near the bed and parents and infants sleeping on adjacent mattresses could be included in co-sleeping, and so is sleeping with a baby on a sofa.
 Bed-sharing therefore is a sub-set of co-sleeping, but not all co-sleeping is bed-sharing.

-Across this website, the terms bed-sharing and co-sleeping are used according to the above research-based definitions: ‘co-sleeping’ is used to mean parents and infants sleeping in close proximity, but not necessarily on the same surface; bed-sharing means infants sleeping for at least some of the night in the same bed as a parent or parents.
+Across this website, the terms bed-sharing and co-sleeping are used according to the above research-based definitions: ‘co-sleeping’ is used to mean parents and infants sleeping in close proximity, but not necessarily on the same surface or in a bed; bed-sharing means infants sleeping for at least some of the night in the same bed as a parent or parents.